 - Perler Beads I made a couple of colorful Perler Bead discs for use with the kaleidoscopes.
 Simply hold the disc at the end of the kaleidoscope and rotate/move the disc around while looking through the scope.
 Not familiar with Perler beads?
 They can be found at any craft store or here: Perler Beads.
 To make a simple disc for viewing with your kaleidoscope use the circular pegboard included with the beads and create a pattern.
 When finished with the design, place the sheet of ironing paper included in the set over the board and ask an adult to iron the beads to fuse them together.
 For this project you want to be sure to include a lot of translucent beads.

-- More Ideas We looked at the ends of our Disco Discovery Bottles, I taped our oil and watercolor art to the window and looked through that, you can also look at colorful lamps and more.
+- More Ideas I taped our oil and watercolor art to the window and looked through that, you can also look at colorful lamps and more.
 Encourage your children to take these kaleidoscopes around the house and see what materials, patterns, or objects create the coolest effects when viewed through them.

 David Brewster.
 David Brewster is known as the man who invented the kaleidoscope in 1816.
 He was a jack-of-all-trades scientist who focused much of his career studying optics.
 The Kaleidoscope was his most famous invention but he also spent years developing a stereoscope called the Brewster stereoscope (he did not invent the stereoscope).
 Don’t know what a stereoscope is?
 Familiar with Viewmasters?
 That’s a version of a stereoscope, where two images seen through the right and left eye are combined to form a 3d image.
 Brewster was the first to develop of a hand held version of the stereoscope.